-The Company's exploration focus during the year has been on gold and RC drill testing of the Mt Hogan area with a 2,000m drilling program commencing towards the end of the year.
-The plan is to carry further RC/Core drilling at the Gilberton Gold project before the onset of the wet season in about November.
-The Company has made significant progress to towards the understanding the mineralisation at Mt Hogan and the ultimate delineation of a gold resource.
-The Company has also been actively expanding our presence in the highly gold prospective Gilberton-Georgetown area with the submission of 4 EPM applications.
-Following completion of drilling at the Gilberton Gold Project our exploration focus will be on the SE Queensland Projects Coalstoun, Barambah and Esk where the Company will be carrying out field based exploration utilising the Companies Niton pXRF in conjunction with geological mapping on the back of a re geological and geophysical interpretation.
+The Company's exploration focus during the year has been on gold and to a lesser extent lithium with the completion of in excess of 6,100m of RC drill testing of the Mt Hogan area.
+The Company is currently finalising a 200m diamond core program so as to gain valuable structural information of the Mt Hogan Gold Orebody.
+The plan is to complete further RC drilling at the Gilberton Gold project before the onset of the wet season in about November.
+The Company has made significant progress towards the understanding of the mineralisation at Mt Hogan and the ultimate delineation of a gold resource with the delineation of several sub-parallel gold lodes beneath the historic gold mining operation.
+The Company has also been actively expanding its presence in the highly gold and lithium prospective Gilberton-Georgetown area with the granting of 3 EPMs and another 3 EPMs in the application phase.
+Following completion of drilling at the Gilberton Gold Project at the end of the "Dry Season" our exploration focus will be on the SE Queensland Projects Coalstoun, Barambah and Esk where the Company will be carrying out field-based exploration utilising the company's Niton pXRF in conjunction with geological mapping on the back of a re geological and geophysical interpretation.
+The Company is also in discussion with several parties in relation to sale of JV opportunities for the SE Queensland Projects.

-ActivEX has clear exploration strategies and will also pursue growth opportunities that offer near term production potential.
-Divestment of non-core assets is also a priority of the Company and will be pursued in 2021/2022.
+ActivEX has clear exploration strategies and will also pursue growth opportunities that offer near-term production potential.
+Divestment of non-core assets is also a priority of the Company and will be pursued in 2022/2023.